Have you gone out and bought an Aeropress because you heard great reviews about it? And now you can’t figure out how to make decent coffee with it?

 Most people who get an Aeropress in their hands instinctively pump hard and fast.
 I myself have been guilty of stamping with most of my body weight to get the right 50 bar pressure.

-In its sense, it is not strange.
-From the espresso world, we are instructed that pressure is essential to the extraction.
+It makes sense because, in the espresso world, we are instructed that pressure is essential to the extraction.
 But just with Aeropress, it is actually the opposite.

 If you study the liquid from a hard-pumped Aeropress in a transparent glass, you can see that it gets a kind of muddy expression.
 Typically there will be some unpleasant taste in the cup and a strange mouthfeel.

 After all my experiments, it has been found that the most important component of getting a balanced cup is to pump gently.
-Also somewhat gentler than general consensus.
+Also somewhat gentler than consensus.
 It should take 60-120 seconds to run the pump to the bottom.

 Personally, I think one of the reasons is that most people brew directly into the same cup from which they drink the coffee.
 What you should do instead is brew in a pot of coffee – often called a range server.

 Why?
 Several things happen when you brew in a separate pitcher.
 First, you get the liquid mixed more thoroughly.

 Coffee is best at a temperature between 50 and 60 degrees, and it hits it much faster by not drinking the brewing cup.

 The third reason is a bit controversial, but actually coffee benefits from oxygenating a little.
-I usually pour the coffee back and forth between cup and range server two or three times to oxygenate it.
+I usually pour the coffee back and forth between the cup and range server two or three times to oxygenate it.

 Instead, use a relatively soft foreign mineral water for coffee brewing – not quite as tough as Perrier and San Pellegrino.

-It sounds a bit crazy, but in practice it is quite simple and has a good effect.
+It sounds a bit crazy, but it is quite simple in practice and has a good effect.
 Where you usually put one paper filter, you use two.